County of Santa Barbara

 Contractor (Agreement) with RRM Design Group for architectural design review services for

-make immaterial changes or additions to the services being performed, in accordance with Section
+designee to make immaterial changes or additions to the services being performed, in

-15378(b)(5) that the above actions are organizational or administrative activities of government that
+Section 15378(b)(5) that the above actions are organizational or administrative activities of

 BOARD OF SUPERVISORS